jonaskuske/miniswipe/README.md

 Written in ES2015+, use Babel for cross-browser support.
 > Warning:
 If you look for a polished, production-grade and feature-rich library for handling touch events, please continue your search.
-This library is in a **very early** state and built mostly for educational purposes.
+This library is in an **early state**, built mostly for educational purposes and not tested thoroughly yet.

 ## Installation
 ### NPM